IrenFuji/Palindrome-Checker/README.md

 - **CSS** – styled with a console-inspired dark theme
 - **JavaScript** – handles input checking and palindrome logic

-I used vanilla JS (no frameworks) to keep the project lightweight.
+I used vanilla JS to keep the project lightweight.
+Note: no frameworks.

 ---